YasinEnigma/chatbot/task-005/readme.md

 # Task-005
-Develop an voice telegram bot that recognition and translation of spoken voice into text.
+Develop an voice telegram bot that recognition and transcription of spoken voice into text.

 ## Working steps:
 1. Create an new bot using @botfather telegram bot using /newbot command.